The Harvey Grammar School: Academic record

-The school was rated as outstanding in all areas by OFSTED in 2016.
+The school was rated as outstanding in all areas by OFSTED in both 2016 and 2022.
 Academic standards are high, and many of the boys achieve good GCSE grades.
-The majority go onto the Sixth Form which was praised by OFSTED in 2016.
-OFSTED also praised the school for the pastoral care of its students which includes continual revision of targets and parent information evenings for GCSE options, Sixth Form study and parent evenings.
-The flexibility offered by the school, especially at A Level where it works very closely with the Folkestone School for Girls to provide an extensive range of subjects, makes it a popular choice in the area.
-The Harvey often achieves above 60% A*-B grades at A Level and close to 100% 5 A*-C at GCSE.
+The majority go onto the Sixth Form which was praised by OFSTED.
+OFSTED also praised the school for the pastoral care of its students.
+The flexibility offered by the school, especially at A Level where it works closely with the Folkestone School for Girls to provide an extensive range of subjects, makes it a popular choice in the area.

 Michael Howard, former local MP and former Leader of the Conservative Party, described the Harvey as "a jewel in Folkestone's crown" at a school prize-giving, whilst the Good State Schools Guide refers to the Harvey as "a potent mix of friendliness and formality, of tradition and innovation".

 Many school leavers choose to go on to study a wide range of degree subjects at university.
 A handful of students apply to Oxford or Cambridge each year, with successful applications in the last few years in subjects including Theology, Religion and Philosophy of Religion, Natural Sciences, Mathematics with Physics, English Language and Literature, Anglo-Saxon, Norse & Celtic and Philosophy, Politics & Economics.

 Specialist and academy status

-The school converted to academy status on 1 August 2012 and holds specialisms in Sport, Mathematics and Computing.
+The school converted to academy status on 1 August 2012.

 Community involvement

-The Harvey promotes charities very strongly and has raised around £300,000 for charity, previously through an Annual Sponsored Walk around the surrounding coastline and/or countryside.
-It involved all students (992) setting out along a marshalled route with sponsored cards, helping raise money for charity.
+The Harvey promotes charities very strongly and has raised over £300,000 for charity.
 An annual Prizegiving Day is held at the Leas Cliff Hall in Folkestone to recognise those boys who have achieved a high standard in academic and/or sporting activities.
-Guest speaker in 2018 was Edward Argar who is a Member of Parliament for the constituency of Charnwood since the 2015 elections and a former pupil of the school.
-The Headmaster, Chair of Governors, Head Boy and Guest Speaker are invited onto the stage to make speeches and then prizes are presented to the recipients.
+Recent guest speakers have included Edward Argar MP, James Johnson, Tom Fletcher, Eddie Morris, Stephen Kelly and in 2025, Tony Vaughan MP for Folkestone and Hythe.
+The headmaster, chair of governors, head boy and guest speaker are invited onto the stage to make speeches and then prizes are presented to the recipients.